Here’s Exactly What Happens To Your Body When You Eat Protein

 Studies show that protein not only helps you lose weight and reach your fitness goals, but maintain your results too!

 Amino acids in protein, such as L-lysine, can promote hair growth and give you gorgeous, flowing locks.
 Protein also helps keep your skin fab and glowing! ✨

 So how much protein should you have a day?

 Aim for a protein intake of .8 – 1.6 grams per kilograms bodyweight a day, depending on your activity level.
 For example, a 130-pound woman should have 47 – 95 grams protein per day.
-Read through your Tone It Up Nutrition Plan for more info on lean proteins and how to add them to your meals.
+Read through your Tone It Up Nutrition Plan and check out our protein deals for more info on lean proteins and how to add them to your meals.
 While following the TIU guidelines and recipes, you’ll always have just what ya need! ;)